We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 Further reading: CVI & DCD Paper

-Note the word delay implies that it will be possible for an affected child to 'catch up', which may not always be the case, and so the term 'delay' may be being used inappropriately.
+Note the word delay implies that it will be possible for an affected person to 'catch up', which may not always be the case, and so the term 'delay' may be being used inappropriately.

 Lessons Level 2 How The Brain Learns